The language of the Picts

 Admonan's Life of Columba seems to back

-this up, as it states that when Columba visited the court of the
+this up.
+It states that when Columba visited the court of the

 Pictish high-king Brude, on the River Ness, he needed a translator.

-This seems to imply that the Pictish language was different to the
+This implies that the Pictish language was different to the

 Scots/Irish Gaelic spoken by Columba.